 Tessa Bornemann (Landkreis Wesermarsch, Germany), will talk about the transnational approach of REFRAME and will show a video of one of the transnational partner meetings.

 14.30 Key Note Speaker: Jan Willem van der Schans (NL)

-Jan Willem will - among other things - present research in his speech, showing the size and distribution of short food supply chains in the Netherlands and present some innovative short supply chains.
+Jan Willem will first introduce the EU definition of short food supply chains and debate this shortly.
+Then he will show the size and distribution of short food supply chains in the Netherlands and present some innovative examples.
 The impact of Covid-19 on short food supply chains in will be discussed, but also more fundamental dynamics underlying the Dutch food landscape, such as the growing importance for supermarket franchise owners to embrace short food supply chains to differentiate from competitors.
 Recent developments in public procurement will also be presented (notably the catering category in prisons and juvenile correction institutions).

 15.15 Key Note Speaker: Christine Pohl (DE)

 Christine Pohl is co-founder of the Berlin Food Policy Council of Berlin (Germany)